logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 As soon as you configure your first group, only users who are part of that SSO group will be able to log in to this account.

-Each group can be given **Admin**, **User**, **Read only**, or **Configured per user** permissions.
+Each group can have **Admin**, **User**, **Read only**, or **Configured per user** permissions.

-Permissions are set at the group level unless a group is set to **Configured per user**.
+Permissions are set at the group level unless a group setting is **Configured per user**.
-If a user is part of multiple groups, they will get the highest permissions set.
+If users are a part of   multiple groups, they will get the highest permissions set.

 For example:
 If someone is a member of both a **User** group and an **Admin** group, they'll receive **Admin** permissions.

-The same group can be used across multiple accounts, but it needs to be added to each account separately.
+Multiple accounts can use the same group, and the group needs to be added to each account separately.
-Those who are members of the group will have access to the accounts for which the group is configured.
+The group members will have access to all of the accounts connected to the group.

 ## Available identity providers